 When you have ongoing fatigue that makes it hard to get through the day, or you just can’t stop feeling nervous, jittery, or anxious, you may have an underactive or overactive thyroid.
 The doctors at Boerne Family Medicine in Boerne, Texas, have years of experience accurately diagnosing thyroid problems and creating customized treatment plans.
-The doctors encourage you to call or book an appointment online if you have thyroid symptoms so you can start treatment and begin to feel like yourself again.
+The doctors encourage you to call or make an appointment online if you have thyroid symptoms so you can start treatment and begin to feel like yourself again.

 Thyroid Q & A